praekeltfoundation/platform-mnch/Onboarding/QA/profile-pregnancy-health.md

     )

   message = page.body.body.text.value
+end

+card DisplayTopicStart when contact.data_preference == "text only", then: TopicsStartError do
   # TODO: Use the DS recommender to find the 4 items in this list to recommend
   # We can look at Browsable FAQs to see how to implement this dynamic list
   # https://github.com/praekeltfoundation/contentrepo-base-flow/blob/main/Browsable%20FAQs/browsable_faqs.md